OpenBfS/UncertRadio/paper/paper.md

 [Thünen-Institute](https://www.thuenen.de/en/institutes/fisheries-ecology/fields-of-activity/marine-environment/coordination-centre-of-radioactivity/uncertradio).

-`UncertRadio` contains an extensive `compiled HTML help` (chm) file for the description of the program features.
-It is available in German and English language.
+`UncertRadio` contains an extensive `compiled HTML help` (chm) file for the description of the program features in German and English language.
 The individual help topics are available from within `UncertRadio` using various help buttons.
 A sphinx documentation based on this help file is in preparation.
 The current development goals and open issues can be found in the README file.